2016/2017 financial year: very good results – sales and profitability increased, higher dividend proposed

 Market position strengthened by strategic acquisitions

-dormakaba confirms its targets for the current financial year 2016/2017: organic growth of around 3% and an EBITDA margin at the previous year’s level (14.4%).
-The Group expects additional integration-related costs, especially for IT and branding, to have more of an effect on operating profit in the second half of financial year 2016/2017. dormakaba is also confirming its medium-term targets: based on the completed merger, the ongoing integration and the Group’s operational performance, dormakaba should achieve an EBITDA margin of 18% for the first time in the financial year 2018/2019, while organic growth should be 2% higher than adjusted GDP growth in its relevant markets.
+dormakaba is confirming its mid-term targets: based on the completed merger, the ongoing integration and the Group’s operating performance, dormakaba aims to achieve an EBITDA margin of 18% for the first time in the financial year 2018/19, while organic sales growth should be at least 200 basis points above the GDP growth for dormakaba’s relevant markets.